TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/memory_configurator.md

     \image html memory_region_eg_layout.png "Memory Region Configuration Layout"

 \note
 Once a memory region is assigned to a core, it is prohibited from being overlapped by any other region, whether by the same core or a different one.
-For memory types like TCMA and TCMB, which are core-specific and distinct at the physical level, it is permissible to use the same start address and size.
+For memory types which are core-specific i.e. belong exclusively to a core, it is permissible to use the same start address and size.
 This is because, at the physical level, it does not constitute actual overlap.

+The other fields which we have for configuring a memory region are:

+1. Attributes: It's a multi-select drop down option button with options as Read, Write, Execute and Initialize.
+By default all of them are selected.
+    - R specifies that the memory can be read.
+    - W specifies that the memory can be written to.
+    - X specifies that the memory can contain executable code.
+    - I specifies that the memory can be initialized.

+2. Last Symbol: LAST optionally specifies a symbol that can be used at run-time to find the address of the last allocated byte in the memory range.
+3. Shared: On checking this box, we get an option to choose what all cores the user wants to share the current memory region with.
+   As already mentioned that once a region is assigned to a core, it can't be overlapped by other.
+   - Another feature which might be required sometimes is the renaming of a shared core.
+This is can done from the "Rename Shared Region" module.
+In the below example we can see R5FSS0-0 is sharing all these regions with R5FSS0-1.
+   \imageStyle{rename_shared_region_1.png,width:90%}
+    \image html rename_shared_region_1.png "Rename Shared Region: Options to rename"
+   - Now, if R5FSS0-1 wants to rename any of them, then select and rename.
+Here LOG_SHM_MEM is changed to LOG_SHM_MEM_X.
+   \imageStyle{rename_shared_region_2.png,width:90%}
+    \image html rename_shared_region_2.png "Rename Shared Region: After renaming"
+   - In the linker.cmd of R5FSS0_1 we can see all those shared regions appearing with the LOG_MEM_SHM name changed.
+    The section redirecting to this memory region also gets updated accordingly.

+\cond  SOC_AM263PX || SOC_AM263X

 #### Shared Memory Region Configuration

 It's important to note that if a memory region is designated as "Shared," the user will have the option to select the cores with which it will be shared.
 As a result, this region will automatically be included in the linker files of all the chosen core.
 Therefore, there is no need for the user to manually add the same region to the other cores.
 In fact, doing so would not be possible.
 For shared memory regions, it's essential to ensure that the size is a power of 2 else an error will be triggered.
 Also, the start address has to be aligned with the size of the memory region.
+\endcond

 \note
-The same shared region instances will not appear in the GUI for the selected cores.
+The same shared region instances will not appear in the GUI for the selected cores but will get reflected in their linker files.

 #### Impact of Automate MPU Setting